fukigenmedia/filamentadmin-starterpack/README.md

 # Fukigen Filament Starterpack

-Easily start new projects using FukigenMedia's starterpack.
+> Easily start new projects using FukigenMedia's starterpack.

+Usually, many of us are confused about where to start a new project.
+Because there are too many packages that need to be installed, that's why we made this starterpack to make it easier for us and for you to start a new project.

 ## What's Inside?